-Moving to the UK is already confusing, but getting used to driving there is a whole other level of challenging.
-While you’re figuring out how to drive on the left side of the road, here is a quick guide on how to use your foreign driving licence in the UK.
+Moving to the UK is already confusing, but getting used to driving there is even more challenging.
+Here's a quick guide on how to use your foreign driving licence in the UK.

 International licence holders visiting the UK can drive on their valid foreign licence for up to 12 months from when they become resident.

 If you are a resident of the UK:

 - If your licence was issued in Northern Ireland, you can use it as long as it remains valid